zanreal-labs/legal/en/dmca.md

 Pursuant to Section 512(c)(3) of the DMCA, the written notice must include the following:

 - Your physical or electronic signature.
-- Identification of the copyrighted work you believe to have been infringed (or a representative list of works if the claim involves multiple works), including copies of, or references to, URL's where your copyrighted works reside so that we can verify that you are the copyright owner.
+- Identification of the copyrighted work you believe to have been infringed (or a representative list of works if the claim involves multiple works), including copies of, or references to, URLs where your copyrighted works reside so that we can verify that you are the copyright owner.
 - Identification of the material you believe to be infringing in a sufficiently precise manner to allow ZANREAL Labs to locate that material.
-- Adequate information by which ZANREAL Labs can contact you (including your name, mailing address, telephone number, and e-mail address).
+- Adequate information by which ZANREAL Labs can contact you (including your name, mailing address, telephone number, and email address).
 - A statement by you that you have a good faith belief that the use of the copyrighted materials is unauthorized by the copyright owner, its agent, or the law.
 - A statement that the information in the Notice of Infringement is accurate.
 - A statement, under penalty of perjury that you are authorized to act on behalf of the copyright owner.